-Our team does quite a few Personalized Sleep Plans™ every week, but while we can give you the best of plans, it doesn’t mean anything if you and your baby are not ready for it.
+We do quite a few Personalized Sleep Plans® every week, but while we can give you the best of plans, it doesn’t mean anything if you and your baby are not ready for it.
 So how do you know it’s time to sleep train?
 Glad you asked!

 Below is a 10-point checklist designed to help you determine if you and your baby or toddler are ready for sleep training.

 10-Point Checklist To Help You Determine If It’s Time To Sleep Train

 1. Your baby has preferences.
 Babies will learn early that some things feel good (e.g. being in mommy or daddy’s arms) and what doesn’t (e.g. dirty diaper).
 They instinctively learn to cry to get a clean diaper or be held, if they need the comfort.
 At some point, though, a need can become a want.
 Your newborn will likely have limited self-soothing abilities or she will be great at sleeping, but then has her 4 month old sleep regression and suddenly has sleep problems.